JamFactoryInc/simspace/notes.md

     and non-axis-aligned surfaces do not exist.
     Next, we'll be overhauling our physics,
-    and make use of some of the CPU power that we've been working so hard to save
+    and make use of some of the CPU power that we've been working so hard to save Now, just for fun, I'll push the simulation as far as it can go, with absolutely no regard for video quality.

+## 5.1.0.2:
+    Looks Like around 250k particles we start to struggle, and at 500k I'd hesitate to call it real-time.
+    I beleive at this quantity, my CPU simple doesn't have enough cache to make this efficient.
+    I'm using a Ryzen 3900x, which has 64MB of L3 cache The mesh buffer alone is 16MB at 500k particles, and the fact that this is running on a single core means that we only have 512 KB of L2, and even less L1 to work with.
+    Thankfully, my end-goal will probably be more cache friendly